f1982/react-draw-canvas-typescript/README.md

 # React Canvas Functional Component

+Some developer asked me: Can I use React with canvas?
+Yes, of course you can.
+But, How do you add canvas to React?
+Maybe there tons of way to approach it.

-This is the component for easily integrating canvas and React components
+This is the component for easily integrating canvas and React components to hep you to use normal JavaScript function to draw anything on canvas.

 ## How to use